COVID19 Staff FAQ

 - Identify yourself at UCC security reception on arrival to campus and show a copy of the letter from the University Management Team member;

 - Strictly adhere to public health guidelines on matters such as infection control and social distancing at all times (see https://healthservice.hse.ie/filelibrary/staff/covid-19-leaflet-a5.pdf ); and

 - Limit your in campus services/activity to the minimum duration necessary.

-If you do not receive a letter from a member of the University Management Team authorising you to access campus and you consider that access prior to 12 April is essential, please contact your line manager who will submit a request to your relevant University Management Team member for consideration.
+If you do not receive a letter from a member of the University Management Team authorising you to access campus and you consider that access prior to the lifting of the directive is essential, please contact your line manager who will submit a request to your relevant University Management Team member for consideration.

 We appreciate your co-operation with these new measures as UCC plays its part in adhering to the Government’s public health measures.

 The library has created a dedicated information portal for all pressing updates to library services during the COVID-19 closure.

 You can access the portal from: https://libguides.ucc.ie/Remote_Working.

 The portal contains information on new online collections being added daily, as well as links to the library’s Canvas course for online access to learning materials from our library workshops, our library guide to remote library access, and a list of FAQs related to library services for both staff and students.